SyncfusionExamples/blazor-pdf-viewer-examples/Annotations/Stamp/Add a custom stamp - SfPdfViewer/README.md

-# Add a custom stamp in the PDF viewer
+# Add a custom stamp in the SfPdfViewer
 This example shows how to add a custom stamp programmatically.

 Documentation: https://blazor.syncfusion.com/documentation/pdfviewer-2/annotation/stamp-annotation